nv-legate/legate.core/README.md

 Same as normal Python programs, Legate programs can be run using Jupyter Notebook.
 Currently we support single node execution with multiple CPUs and GPUs, and plan to support multi-node execution in the future.
-We leverage Legion's Jupyter support, so you may want to refer to the
-[relevant section in Legion's README](https://github.com/StanfordLegion/legion/blob/master/jupyter_notebook/README.md).
+We leverage Legion's Jupyter support, so you may want to refer to the [relevant section in Legion's README](https://github.com/StanfordLegion/legion/blob/master/jupyter_notebook/README.md).
 To simplify the installation, we provide a script specifically for Legate libraries.

 ### Installation of the Legate IPython Kernel

-Please install Legate, then run the following command to install the IPython
+Please install Legate, then run the following command to install a default Jupyter kernel:
-kernel:
 ```
-python -m legate.jupyter --json=legate_jupyter.json
+legate-jupyter
 ```
-If `--json=` is not provided, the installation script will look for a file named `legate_jupyter.json` in the current directory.
-A sample `legate_jupyter.json` file is provided in the legate.core source directory.

 If installation is successful, you will see some output like the following:
 ```
-IPython kernel: legate_kernel_nocr(Legate_SM_GPU) has been installed
+Jupyter kernel spec Legate_SM_GPU (Legate_SM_GPU) has been installed
 ```
-`Legate_SM_GPU` is the kernel name, and you will need to provide it when starting the Jupyter Notebook. `SM` means the kernel is only for shared memory execution; `GPU` means GPU support is enabled.
+Legate_SM_GPU` is the default kernel name.

 ### Running with Jupyter Notebook